 - Respect the families LGBTQ people have formed.
 Our families might include biological parents, separated siblings, surrogates, former partners (of any gender) and other chosen family members.
 It may not be like yours (or like anyone else’s family you know), but that doesn’t make it any less valid, nurturing or important.

 - Introduce yourself to the LGBTQ parents at your child’s school, but don’t force it.
 If a friendship forms, great!
 If not, it’s at least nice to acknowledge them and make them feel welcome.
 The same goes for new neighbors, church congregants and coworkers.

 - Introduce your kids to our kids — invite them for playdates, sleepovers and birthday parties.
 Normalization and inclusivity help everyone involved.

 - Do your own research.
-Confused about trans people, pronoun usage, meaning of the words “queer,” “cisgender” and “GSA” in this post?
+Confused about trans people, pronoun usage, the meaning of the words “queer,” “cisgender” and “GSA” in this post?
 Crank up the Google before asking your new friends.
-This falls under “relieving the burden” I talked about earlier.
+This falls under the “relieving the burden” I talked about earlier.